kugtong33/journal-graphql-frameworks/README.md

 Just a bunch of stack that runs with [**GraphQL**](https://graphql.org/) and [**Typescript**](https://www.typescriptlang.org/)

-This a personal initiative to try out cool stuff that, I think, has potential and use it on my future projects at work or for personal use.

 ## Getting Started

-You can directly start hacking out this project in just 4 easy steps.
+You can directly start hacking out this project in just 5 easy commands.

 ```bash
 $ npm install